Professor John Anderson

 Personal statement

-My current research interests are focussed on the continuation of a research program initiated in 1998 with colleagues from the Department of Electronic & Electrical Engineering.
-This interdisciplinary research is directed towards the development of novel electrotechnologies (pulsed electric fields, pulsed light, plasma systems and high intensity narrow spectrum light) for the control of pathogenic and spoilage microbes particularly in healthcare settings.
+My current research interests are a continuation of a research program initiated in 1998 with colleagues from the Department of Electronic & Electrical Engineering.
+This interdisciplinary research involves the development of novel electrotechnologies (pulsed electric fields, pulsed light, plasma systems and high intensity narrow spectrum light) for the control of pathogenic and spoilage microbes particularly in healthcare settings.
 This research, conducted in the bespoke ‘The Robertson Trust Laboratory for Electronic Sterilisation Technologies (ROLEST)’, is now mainly focussed on so-called ‘High Intensity Narrow Spectrum light (HINS-light)’, of which I am a co-inventor with ROLEST colleagues.
 The HINS-light technology is unique in that it uses violet-blue light (particularly 405 nm wavelength light) to inactivate pathogenic microbes in occupied environments with no detrimental effects on exposed individuals, features that led to its ROLEST inventors receiving the prestigious “UK Research Project of the Year” award from The Times Higher Education in 2011.

 The HINS-light technology is protected by a portfolio of patents which are now licensed to lighting companies worldwide, particularly in the US where a major application is to inactivate pathogens in occupied hospital environments thereby helping to control pathogen transmission and the spread of hospital acquired infections.